dragona/android-intro/13_Weather_Application/readme.md

 ![Newly created project](display/new_project.gif)

-In order to check whether everything is working properly, I always run my application for testing as soon as I am done creating a new project.
+To check whether everything is working properly, I always run my application for testing as soon as I am done creating a new project.
 After major changes during my design and development process, I also proceed to a frequent testing by running the application.
 My AVD specication is:

 - Device name: Galaxy Nexus API 23